 Laryngitis is defined as an inflammation of your larynx (voice box) and the vocal cords.
 It causes the vocal cords to swell and become irritated, which can lead to a variety of symptoms including a hoarse voice, a cough, throat soreness, voice loss, and tickling sensations.

 Most people experience acute laryngitis, which is characterized by lasting for no longer than two weeks.
-Meanwhile, lifetime instances of chronic laryngitis that lasts for longer than three weeks is up to 21%.
+Meanwhile, lifetime instances of chronic laryngitis that last for longer than three weeks is up to 21%.
 The majority of acute laryngitis cases are considered minor health issues and are caused by bacteria infections resulting from flu or by overusing the vocal cords, which is why singers often get it too.

 Laryngitis is often brought on by irritation.
 So, the short answer to the question “can laryngitis be caused by allergies?” is yes.
 As such, there should be little surprise to see a spike in allergy laryngitis during the pollen season, with many people experiencing symptoms for an average of 4-8 weeks in children.
 In fact, a study entitled Allergic laryngitis as a cause of dysphonia: a preliminary report additionally found that people with more airborne allergies show a higher incidence of undiagnosed vocal dysfunction.